qkzk/fm/development.md

   - [ ] optionable "plugin" started from config file.
 Would require every option to be `Option<Plugin>` and may cause problems with the borrow checker.
   - [ ] edit folder like a buffer [oil like](https://github.com/stevearc/oil.nvim)
   - [ ] allow pipe in execution
+  - [ ] search in preview or in help

 - [ ] sub window / menu for completion / selection.